self20/Moustache/README.md

 -
 - Sometimes, mime type guessing is wrong.
 - Torrent does not appear stopped or started after doing the action, the page has to be reloaded.
 It happens because Moustache is asynchronous and the torrent client is slower.

-### Configuration ###

-At the end of the composer process, you will be asked for some configuration.

-- **database_name**: Name of the database.
-- **database_path**: The database path (you can use %kernel.root_dir% variable to relate to the installation path/app).
-- **secret**: A secret use to hash/password generation.
-Choose a random value.
-- **torrent_rpc_host**: The torrent RPC host.
-It’s likely to be 127.0.0.1.
-- **torrent_rpc_port**: The torrent RPC port.
-- **torrent_storage**: The path where to store downloaded torrent.
-You can use a special variable `:username:` within the pass, which will be replace dynamically by a Moustache user’s username.
-Careful, the path(s) must be RW for the system webserver user as well as the torrent RPC client or an error will occur at runtime.
-- **compass_path**: Compass path.
-Ignore this if you are not a developer.
-- **sass_path**: SASS path.
-Ignore this if you are not a developer.
-- **uglifycss_path**: Uglify CSS path.
-Ignore this if you are not a developer.
-- **uglifyjs_path**: Uglify JS path.
-Ignore this if you are not a developer.

-The configuration file is stored in *application_path*`app/config/parameters.yml`.
-If your PHP installation enables it, a symlink has been created in `/etc/moustache/parameters.yml`.

-### Server administration ###

 ### Security ###